maroz/screenshoter/README.md

 # screenshoter

-A Python project for capturing screenshots from the videostream automatically
+A Python project for capturing screenshots from the videostream

 ## Features